-We are exposed to market risk related to changes in interest rates applicable to our investment portfolio of cash equivalents and short-term investments.
-As of June 30, 2021, our cash equivalents consisted of money market funds.
-As of June 30, 2021, our short-term investments consisted of U.S. Treasury securities.
+We are exposed to market risk related to changes in interest rates applicable to our investment portfolio of cash equivalents and short-term and long-term investments.
+As of September 30, 2021, our cash equivalents consisted of money market funds.
+As of September 30, 2021, our short-term and long-term investments consisted of certificates of deposit.
 Our primary exposure to market risk is interest income sensitivity, which is affected by changes in the general level of U.S. interest rates.
 Should U.S. interest rates decline, interest income would be reduced in future periods for short- and long-term investments which mature and the proceeds of which are reinvested in similar instruments at lower interest rates.
 Additionally, the fair value of our short-term and long-term investments is subject to change as a result of potential changes in market interest rates, including changes resulting from the impact of the COVID-19 pandemic.
 The potential change in fair value from interest-rate-sensitive instruments has been assessed on a hypothetical 100 basis point adverse movement across all maturities.
-As of June 30, 2021, we estimate that a hypothetical 100 basis point adverse movement would not result in a material impact on our financial position or results of operations or cash flows.
-As of June 30, 2021, we had no debt outstanding, besides short-term payables arising in the normal course of business, and are therefore not exposed to interest rate risk with respect to debt.
+As of September 30, 2021, we estimate that a hypothetical 100 basis point adverse movement would not result in a material impact on our financial position or results of operations or cash flows.
+As of September 30, 2021, we had no debt outstanding, besides short-term payables arising in the normal course of business, and are therefore not exposed to interest rate risk with respect to debt.